Food deserts in the United States

 Food deserts are generally defined as regions that lack access to supermarkets and affordable, healthy foods, particularly in low-income communities.
-According to the USDA's most recent report on food access, as of 2017, approximately 39.5 million people - 12.9% of the US population - lived in low-income and low food access.
+According to the USDA's most recent report on food access, as of 2017, approximately 39.5 million people – 12.9% of the US population – lived in low-income and low food access.

 In urban areas, higher levels of poverty have been associated with lower access to supermarkets.
 Food access has been shown to disproportionately affect Black communities: several studies have observed that neighborhoods with higher proportions of Black residents tend to have fewer supermarkets and further retail access, disproportionately affecting food security levels within the community.

 While food deserts have historically been assessed through geographical measures of food access, aspects of a region's food environment, built environment, and socioeconomic characteristics are becoming increasingly recognized in defining and identifying food deserts.
 The USDA measures food access across different geographical regions by considering different indicators of food access such as proximity to a store, individual-level resources, and neighborhood-level structures that influence a household's access to food.

+The rise of large supermarket chains in affluent suburban areas surrounding inner cities led to the decline of smaller, independently owned grocery stores within urban areas.
+This resulted in regions where affordable food options are primarily accessible to individuals with the means to pay for public transportation or their own personal vehicles.

+Another explanation for the emergence of food deserts in the United States is the increased economic segregation between 1970 and 1988 that accompanied the migration of wealthy households to suburban areas from inner-city neighborhoods.
+This resulted in the median household income in inner-city areas declining, which prompted the closure of many supermarkets in large cities.